 In general, antifreeze poisoning occurs in three stages.
 We discuss each of these below:

-The first stage of antifreeze poisoning typically begins between 30 minutes and 12 hours after a person ingests it.
+The first stage of antifreeze poisoning typically begins between

 The ethylene glycol in antifreeze affects the central nervous system first.
 Early symptoms of antifreeze poisoning may appear similar to those of alcohol intoxication.